JoeLumbley/Glow-Pong/README.md

 This game is resizable, pausable and has a computer player.

-Supports keyboard, mouse and Xbox controllers including the vibration effect (rumble).
+Supports keyboard, mouse and Xbox controllers.

 Works on Windows 10 and 11.